martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.3.1
+The present version is 4.4.0
 New features:
+- OpenMPI support (only available for number of tries)
-- New (test) function : harmonic potential in 3D and loggamma
+- New user function calling method
-- Choice between different convergence methods : evidence or partition function
+- Add Windows support
+- New build system generator (CMake)
+- Improved performance

 Previous versions are:
+ - 4.3 New (test) function : harmonic potential in 3D and loggamma \
+ Choice between different convergence methods : evidence or partition function
  - 4.2 Additional search methods : Uniform search around each live point and Slice Sampling
  - 4.1.1 New cluster recognition methods added
  - 4.0.3 2D data analysis for count-type XY \